Pope John Paul II: Priesthood

-After finishing his studies at the seminary in Kraków, Wojtyła was ordained as a priest on All Saints' Day, 1 November 1946, by the archbishop of Kraków, cardinal Adam Stefan Sapieha.
+After finishing his studies at the seminary in Kraków, Wojtyła was ordained as a priest on All Saints' Day, 1 November 1946, by the Archbishop of Kraków, Cardinal Adam Stefan Sapieha.
 Sapieha sent Wojtyła to Rome's Pontifical International Athenaeum Angelicum, the future Pontifical University of Saint Thomas Aquinas, to study under the French Dominican friar Reginald Garrigou-Lagrange beginning on 26 November 1946.
 He resided in the Belgian Pontifical College during this time, under rectorship of Maximilien de Furstenberg.
 Wojtyła earned a licence in July 1947, passed his doctoral exam on 14 June 1948, and successfully defended his doctoral thesis titled Doctrina de fide apud S. Ioannem a Cruce (The Doctrine of Faith in St. John of the Cross) in philosophy on 19 June 1948.
 The Angelicum preserves the original copy of Wojtyła's typewritten thesis.
 Among other courses at the Angelicum, Wojtyła studied Hebrew with the Dutch Dominican Peter G. Duncker, author of the Compendium grammaticae linguae hebraicae biblicae.

 According to Wojtyła's fellow student, the future Austrian cardinal Alfons Stickler, in 1947 during his sojourn at the Angelicum, Wojtyła visited Padre Pio, who heard his confession and told him that one day he would ascend to "the highest post in the Church".
 Stickler added that Wojtyła believed that the prophecy was fulfilled when he became a cardinal.

 Wojtyła returned to Poland in the summer of 1948 for his first pastoral assignment in the village of Niegowić, 15 mi from Kraków, at the Church of the Assumption.
 He arrived at Niegowić at harvest time, where his first action was to kneel and kiss the ground.
-He repeated this gesture, which he adopted from Jean Marie Baptiste Vianney, throughout his papacy.
+He repeated this gesture, which he adopted from John Vianney, throughout his papacy.

 In March 1949, Wojtyła was transferred to the parish of Saint Florian in Kraków.
 He taught ethics at Jagiellonian University and subsequently at the Catholic University of Lublin.
 While teaching, he gathered a group of about 20 young people, who began to call themselves Rodzinka, the "little family".
 They met for prayer, philosophical discussion, and to help the blind and the sick.
 The group eventually grew to approximately 200 participants, and their activities expanded to include annual skiing and kayaking trips.